cedricwalter/cedricwalter.github.io/_posts/_disabled/2012-02-07-how-to-get-5gb-of-free-additional-dropbox-storage.md

 With the service’s latest beta desktop software, [Dropbox](https://www.dropbox.com/referrals/NTIyNTc5NDk) has added an automatic photo import feature.
 Plug in a camera or smartphone, and you’ll have the option to automatically import those pictures to your [Dropbox](https://www.dropbox.com/referrals/NTIyNTc5NDk) account.

 During this beta period, [Dropbox](https://www.dropbox.com/referrals/NTIyNTc5NDk) is also offering additional free space to test automatic uploading of photos and videos.
-For every 500MB of photos and videos automatically uploaded, you’ll receive another 500MB space bonus, up to 4.5GB total. \[**Update**: To clarify, you can get up to 5GB of free space with this feature, if you count the initial 500MB space for the first photo import\].
+For every 500MB of photos and videos automatically uploaded, you’ll receive another 500MB space bonus, up to 4.5GB total. \[Update: To clarify, you can get up to 5GB of free space with this feature, if you count the initial 500MB space for the first photo import\].

 <div class="alert2">As usual, [Dropbox](https://www.dropbox.com/referrals/NTIyNTc5NDk) strongly recommend making a backup of your [Dropbox](https://www.dropbox.com/referrals/NTIyNTc5NDk) before upgrading to this build as we’ll need a few weeks to be certain of its stability.Windows: <http://dl-web.dropbox.com/u/17/Dropbox%201.3.13.exe>
 Mac OS X: <http://dl-web.dropbox.com/u/17/Dropbox%201.3.13.dmg>